To Bitly or Not to Bitly?

 To Bitly or Not to Bitly is a question we all must ask ourselves!
 In today’s digital media communication platforms many people use their Universal Resource Locator (URL).
 However, at times the URLs can get long, and since some online platforms such as Twitter is character sensitive, each character is counted.
 Therefore, using the original URL can take up most of the valuable real estate that is given for a short message.
 Yet, the URL will not reduce your character count on Twitter.

 Some people use www.bitly.com to shorten their long website addresses.
-Others like myself are a bit hesitant and prefer other methods of shortening my valuable website link.
+Others are a bit hesitant and prefer other methods of shortening my valuable website link.
 Some SEO plugins, such as SEO Yoast or All-in-one-SEO, offer a get short link and preserves your actual URL and shortens the rest.
 This way, my rich website address’s keywords are preserved and still usable.
 It is a personal call to shorten a long URL.

 BITLY is a good alternative for people who do not have a WordPress website and do not have access to SEO plugins.
 However, by using Bitly.com if the original web address was keyword rich, the owner of that Universal Resource Locator (URL) will lose valuable search properties.

 Majority of people who use Bitly.com do not pay attention, to some small details such as the slash!

 The original webpage address before being shortened is addressed to German SEO: http://www.seo-social-marketing.com.php73-39.lan3-1.websitetestlink.com/german-seo/german-seo-kostenlos

 No matter what link BITLY shortens, it automatically places a double slash.
 Please do not add additional slashes to the provided link.
 If you do, you just broke your perfect link!